AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/assets-api.md

 ### Parameters
 `string tenantId`
-The tenant identifier
+Tenant identifier

 `string namespaceId`
-The namespace identifier
+Namespace identifier

 [optional] `int skip`
-An optional parameter representing the zero-based offset of the first asset to retrieve.
+Optional parameter representing the zero-based offset of the first asset to retrieve.
 If not specified, a default value of 0 is used.

 [optional] `int count`
-An optional parameter, between 1 and 1000 (inclusive), that represents the maximum number of retrieved assets.
+Optional parameter, between 1 and 1000 (inclusive), that represents the maximum number of retrieved assets.
 If not specified, the default is 100.

 ### Response
 The response includes a status code and a body.